dboca93/modern__art__gallery/README.md

 **The tricky h1 in the hero**

 2. First, the container positioning the h1 takes the 33% from the left pane of page as its middle point.
-Then we styled from there.
+Then I styled from there.
 The unique combination of background-clip, and transparent text means that the text absorbs the colors colors of the h1's linear gradient; without that linear-gradient actually styling the background.